Why an AHC Havurah?

 Each havurah will be free to plot its own course in accord with the needs and desires of its members.
 With this freedom, the havurot will serve as the laboratories where ideas and practices will be worked out through discussion and experience.
 The only current requirement for a havurah to be affiliated with the AHC is that it be faithful and obedient to the Magisterium.

 The havurot will not, however, be left without help.
-From headquarters, we will be available for consultation, and we will help different havurot connect with each other for mutual encouragment and support.
+From headquarters, we will be available for consultation, and we will help different havurot connect with each other for mutual encouragement and support.
 We are developing materials that the havurot can use in their meetings for prayer, study, and celebration.
-From the feedback and conributions of the havurot, the materials and guidance will grow.
+From the feedback and contributions of the havurot, the materials and guidance will grow.

 AHC havurot: your involvement